sivekcm/todo-list/README.md

-front end for simple todo app
+Simple todo app written in React and Node.js.